SpatLyu/spEDM/build-vignettes.md

 }
 ```

-- Compile all vignettes at once:
+- Compile all vignettes at once

 ``` r
 # list vignette names